 problems with the blood vessels in your eyes;

-if you have a history of bleeding in your brain; or
+a history of stroke, blood clot, or bleeding in your brain.

 a bladder or kidney infection; or

 Tell your doctor if you are pregnant or breastfeeding.

 How is Cyklokapron given?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.